WCSCourses/GSBAfrica2023/modules/Module5/Module5_Session1_practical_assignment.docx.md

 ```
 samtools mpileup -f hg38_chr22.fasta NA19042_region.bam | less -S
 ```

 Each line corresponds to a position on the genome.

-The columns are: chromosome, position, reference base, read depth, read bases (dot "." and comma "," indicate match on the forward and on the reverse strand; ACGTN and acgtn a mismatch on the forward and the reverse strand) and the final column is the base qualities encoded into characters.
+The columns are: chromosome, position, reference base, read depth, read bases (dot "." and comma "," indicate a match on the forward and on the reverse strand; ACGTN and acgtn a mismatch on the forward and the reverse strand) and the final column is the base qualities encoded into characters.
 The caret symbol ^ marks the start of a read, the dollar sign $ the end of a read, deleted bases are represented by asterisk *

 This output can be used for a simple consensus calling.
 One rarely needs this type of output.
 Instead, for a more sophisticated variant calling method, see the next section.